Library

 • The loan period for most library items is 3 weeks.

-The Library offers 25 networked computers for student use on a first-come, first served basis.
+The Library offers 14 networked computers for student use on a first-come, first served basis.
 Computers are prioritized for schoolwork.

 Computers may be reserved by teacher-librarians for classes booked into the Library for research projects.
 In such cases, there may be limited computer availability for itinerant students.

 At the beginning of each semester, students are given a credit of $2.00 in their print accounts.
-This is equal to 90 black-and-white prints.
+This is equal to approximately 90 black-and-white prints.
 Students who require additional print credit may refill their print accounts at a coin-operated kiosk in the Library.

 We can help with:

-2. Log into your GAPPS.YRDSB account, and download the Reading Challenge 2024-2025 Tracking Form to record the titles of the books you read.
+3. Use the tracking form to record the titles of the books you read.

-3. Submit the completed tracking form to any staff member at the front desk of the PETHS Library by June 1, 2025.
+4. Submit the completed tracking form to any staff member at the front desk of the PETHS Library by June 1, 2026.

 Recommend a Resource for the Library